 wanted me to try to see if I could make.
 I decided to take up the challenge and learn a little more.

 I found popular foods included pecans, sweet potatoes, pralines, lots of seafood, hot sauce always on the table, and during the warm holiday months, pulled pork or anything with bbq pork, coleslaw, okra, grits, peach desserts,

 and layered salads and cakes, to name just a few!
 The one dish completely new to me, besides grits, was pimento cheese spread.

-I found that pimento cheese was popular with crackers, on celery, made into mini sandwiches, and even turned into grilled cheese, with leftovers, which is my personal favorite.
-I also quickly learned, from local tourist shops, that
+Pimento cheese was popular with crackers, on celery, made into mini sandwiches, and even turned into grilled cheese, with leftovers, which is my personal favorite.
+I also quickly learned, from local tourist shops, that it is a

 Although, it was tasty I found it to be quite pricey for a small jar.
 So, with a little research I found that it could be made quite simply with cream cheese, shredded sharp cheddar cheese, yellow or white, pimentos or other added

 peppers, and some seasoning of choice.
 I might even consider experimenting with other flavors in the future!

 On holidays, I like to make the appetizers or desserts.
 So far, I have become known now for making Allrecipes top rated sweet potato pie.
 It is made with fresh sweet potatoes, which I think makes it particularly good.
 I also attempted